 If you go to enough Singaporean households, you’ll stumble upon a red-and-blue stick vacuum hanging nonchalantly on one of the walls, on standby to hoover any offending dust on the floor.

 That’s the iconic Dyson cordless vacuum cleaner, achieving cult status with its striking design and powerful suction power.
-However, many alternatives have sprouted up in the market, and a new arrival is claimed to be comparable, or even better than Dyson.
+However, many alternatives have sprouted up in the market, and a new arrival is claimed to be comparable to or even better than Dyson.
 That’s Bosch’s Unlimited 7 handheld vacuum.

-But is the new kid on the block going to overthrow the reigning Dyson?
+But will the new kid on the block overthrow the reigning Dyson?
 Curiosity prompted me to put both to the test.

 Sorry, #priorities.
 As a houseproud millennial, I was averse to ugly blocky vacuums that took up space and tormented the eyes.
 (Looking at you, bright yellow vacuum that rhymes with archer).